C1. Patterns and Relationships

 Next, create a table of values with students that represents the relationship between the number of movies rented and cost (the dollar amount spent).

-Encourage students to analyze relationships between numbers by asking questions such as:
+Have students analyze the relationships by asking questions such as:

-• If you look at the row labelled "Number of movies rented" in the value table, what do you see?
-(From one column to the next, there is always one more movie than in the previous column, so the regularity is to add 1 each time; the recursive relationship can be expressed as "+ 1".)
+• If you look at the row labelled "Number of movies rented" in the table of values, what do you notice?
+(From one column to the next, there is always one more movie than in the previous column, so the pattern rule is to add 1 each time; the recursive relationship can be expressed as "+ 1".)

-• If you look at the row labeled "Expenses ($)" in the table of values, what do you see?
+• If you look at the row labeled "Expenses ($)" in the table of values, what do you notice?
 (From one column to the next, there is always $5 more than in the previous column.
-So the regularity is to add 5 to each term to get the next term and the recursive relationship can be expressed as "+ 5".)
+So the pattern rule is to add 5 to each term to get the next term and the recursive relationship can be expressed as "+ 5".)

 • What relationship do you notice between the number of movies viewed and the cost?
 (The cost is always five times greater than the number of movies viewed.)